ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20250910_ONETUGSeptember2025/post.md

 ## ONETUG September 2025

-The Orlando .NET Developers Gropu (aka ONETUG) meetup group invited me to speak in their September 2025 meetup on Nullable Reference Types in C#: https://www.meetup.com/onetug/events/310624118
+The Orlando .NET Developers Group (aka ONETUG) invited me to speak in their September 2025 meetup about Nullable Reference Types in C#: https://www.meetup.com/onetug/events/310624118

 ## Acount null! in C#